 - 1. In your AWS Organization Management account, open CodeCommit and create a new repository named aws-secure-environment-accelerator - 2.
-Go to GitHub and download the repository Source code zip or tarball for the release you wish to deploy - Do NOT download the code off the main GitHub branch, this will leave you in a completely unsupported state (and with beta code) - 3.
-Push the extracted codebase into the newly created CodeCommit repository, maintaining the file/folder hierarchy - 4.
+Go to GitHub and download the repository source code zip or tarball for the release you wish to deploy - Do NOT download the code off the main GitHub branch, this will leave you in a completely unsupported state (and with beta code) - 3.
+Push the extracted codebase into the newly created CodeCommit repository, maintaining the file/folder hierarchy (ensuring that the root of the repository on code commit looks the same as the root of the repository on github) - 4.
 Set the default CodeCommit branch for the new repository to main - 5.
-Create a branch following the Accelerator naming format for your release (i.e. release/v1.5.5)
+Create a branch following the Accelerator naming format for your release (i.e. $\tt release/v1.5.5$ )